AishaZaidi/DTMAL/README.md

 - Checking that the dataset’s `Subjects` column was suitable for analysis.
 - Editing and organizing the project documentation in GitHub.

-This contribution demonstrates my understanding of algorithmic design, structured data processing, and technical documentation using Markdown.
+This contribution demonstrates our understanding of algorithmic design, structured data processing, and technical documentation using Markdown.

 ## Step 4: Website